AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

 ### MRF HifiGAN & RefineGAN:
 - In the training section you are given the option to choose your vocoder
     - HiFi-GAN: the default vocoder for RVC.
     - MRF HiFi-GAN: a version of HiFi-GAN with MRF instead of MPD and new loss functions.
-This has higher fidelity but **only** works with this fork and the MRF branch of Applio.
+This has higher fidelity but **only** works with this fork and the latest non-precompiled version Applio.
     - RefineGAN: an entirely new GAN which is in a experimental phase.

 <img src="../codename-img/voco.png" alt="image" width="500" height="auto">